idnow/idnow-android-sdk/io/idnow/docidv/android/sdk/docidv/README.md

 ## SDK error codes

-In case of IDnowResult.ResultType.ERROR, the IDnowResult.getStatusCode() method returns one of the error codes below.
+In case of IDnowDocIDVResult.ResultType.ERROR, the IDnowDocIDVResult.getStatusCode() method returns one of the error codes below.

 ```
 "E100" --> Ident code syntax incorrect